StufflyerScripting/Cubesource/README.md

 # Cubesource
-A Rubik’s cube solver still WIP
+A Rubik’s cube solver still WIP.
+Soon with OpenGL.

+This Project will be using Kociemba's Two-Phase algrotihm.
+It's efficiency combined with C speed is making it a very good solver